toammann/BC2_VolCtrl/README.md

 ### 2) Set up ESP8266 (esp-link v3.2.47)

-- Change the position of the coupling capacitor / coupling resistor on the ESP8266-07 such that the RF signal is routed to the U.FL antenna connector and NOT the chip antenna.
+- Change the position of the coupling capacitor / coupling resistor on the ESP8266-07 such that the RF signal is routed to the U.FL antenna connector and NOT to the chip antenna.

 - Set the ESP8266 to 'UART download mode': GPIO0 to logic zero
   - Remove R20